Arkport, New York

 Arkport is a village in Steuben County, New York, United States.
+It is located in the town of Hornellsville, and is north of the city of Hornell.
 The population was 844 at the 2010 census.
 The name comes from the barges used to ship products through the village.
 The postal code is 14807.

-The Village of Arkport is in the Town of Hornellsville and is north of the City of Hornell.

 Hornell Municipal Airport (HTF) is immediately south of the village.

 History

 Arkport was founded in 1797 by Christopher Hurlbut.
 The Canisteo River was used to ship crops, livestock, and timber to Baltimore using arks.
 The navigable portion of the river ended in Arkport; thus the name of ark-port.
 This practice of using arks as cargo vessels continued until 1825, when the Erie Canal was built and it became more cost-effective to ship crops via the canal.
 The existing Post Office was built in 1890.

 Geography

 Arkport is located at 42°23′36″N 77°41′46″W (42.393347, -77.696134).